cancel

 An investor purchases an additional interest

-The accounting for the additional interest would be consistent with obtaining significant influence or joint control – with any difference between the consideration transferred and the investor’s additional share of the fair value of the investee’s assets and liabilities being recognised as goodwill (included as part of the carrying amount of the investee) or as a gain on a bargain purchase in profit or loss.
+Any difference between the consideration transferred for the additional interest and the investor’s additional share of the fair value of the investee’s assets and liabilities would be recognised as goodwill (included as part of the carrying amount of the investee) or as a gain on a bargain purchase in profit or loss.
+The existing investment would not be remeasured.

 An investor disposes of a portion of its interest